POSITION STATEMENTS

 Purpose

-To prevent loss of working forestland, promote private forestland management, and raise awareness of policy and management tools available to mitigate loss of forestland.
+To promote management and raise awareness of policy tools available to mitigate loss of private forestland.

 Scope